-Barrett’s esophagus and its epithelial dysplasia are considered precancerous since they provide the substrate on which adenocarcinomas can develop (around 10% of the cases).
+Barrett’s esophagus and the associated epithelial dysplasia are considered precancerous since adenocarcinomas can subsequently develop (about 10% of the cases).

-Another cause of mucosal esophageal ulcerations is pills (NSAIDs, doxycycline, etc.).
+Another cause of mucosal esophageal ulcerations is medication (NSAIDs, doxycycline, etc).

-Medical history and use of proton pump inhibitors (PPI) for reflux disease
+Medical history and the use of proton pump inhibitors (PPI) for reflux disease

 When a patient describes symptoms possibly related to a mild acid reflux disease, first-line treatment with PPI can be attempted.
-Should the patient respond positively to the treatment, the hypothesized diagnosis of reflux disease will be corroborated.
+If the patient responds to the treatment, the diagnosis of reflux disease will be corroborated.

 Esophagoscopy with biopsy

-In order to confirm reflux esophagitis and inspect for a possible Barrett’s esophagus, an endoscopy should be performed, always followed by the extraction of biopsy material (‘Four-Quadrant biopsy’).
+Endoscopy should be performed to confirm reflux esophagitis and inspect the patient for a possible Barrett’s esophagus.
+This should be followed by biopsy (‘Four-Quadrant biopsy’).
 The endoscopic findings facilitate the classification of reflux esophagitis into categories, depending on the degree of severity (see below).

-Endoscopy also helps to exclude other conditions otherwise included in the differential diagnosis: an esophageal thrush (yeast infection) has a whitish appearance.
-Eosinophilic esophagitis (unknown etiology, but often associated with diseases of the atopic spectrum) stands out with bloody mucosa (‘crêpe-paper’ mucosa) and ring-shaped erosions, sometimes called “feline-esophagus”, due to its resemblance to the esophagus of a cat.
+Endoscopy also helps to exclude other conditions otherwise included in the differential diagnosis: esophageal thrush (yeast infection) has a whitish appearance.
+Eosinophilic esophagitis (unknown etiology, but often associated with diseases of the atopic spectrum) stands out with bloody mucosa (‘crêpe-paper’ mucosa) and ring-shaped erosions, sometimes called “feline-esophagus”, because of its resemblance to the esophagus of a cat.

-In addition to the endoscopy with four-Quadrant biopsies, methods like chromoendoscopy with methylene blue, fluorescence studies, and magnification endoscopy can also be performed, in order to diagnose and monitor the disease.
+In addition to endoscopy with four-quadrant biopsy, methods such as chromoendoscopy with methylene blue, fluorescence studies, and magnification endoscopy can also be performed to diagnose and monitor the disease.

-The biopsies extracted during endoscopy are searched for features of reflux esophagitis.
-After that, additional information that is obtained includes leukocyte infiltration, the proliferation of squamous epithelium, ulcerations, and cornification.
+The tissue extracted during endoscopy is investigated for features of reflux esophagitis.
+After that, additional information that may be obtained include leukocyte infiltration, squamous epithelium proliferation, ulcerations, and cornification.